Welcome to the Opus Cru wine review. “Follow us” to embark on a journey of wine discovery.

 68% Sauvignon Blanc, 30% Semillion, 2% Muscadelle

-This nicely priced white stands as testament that great Bordeaux blends aren’t always red.
-Sourced from 3 distinct sub regions the lively acidity allows wet stone, mixed with grapefruit, white pepper and spring honey suckle to show thru straight to the lengthy apricot and white peach finish.
+This nicely priced white stands as a testament that great Bordeaux blends aren’t always red.
+Sourced from 3 distinct sub regions, the lively acidity allows wet stone, white grapefruit, white pepper, and spring honeysuckle to show thru straight to the lengthy apricot and white peach finish.
 Enjoy with friends this summer on its own or lemon drenched scallops, gently drizzled with creamy dill sauce.

 Wine #2- Mouton Cadet, 2018 Rosé

 86% Merlot, 12% Cabernet Sauvignon, 2% Cabernet Franc

 Made via the direct press method, this well-structured, yet balanced blush is sure to be a crowd pleaser.
 Gently integrated tannins brush the pallet with nuances of pink grapefruit, mint and honeydew melon.
 Delicate red berry notes come to life while a lip-smacking finish leaves you longing for another sip.
 Don’t overpower with food.
 Instead, pair with gently seared Ahi tuna cubes, poached salmon, or “sans Cuisine” with good company.